 White rattan peacock chairs ARE white, but unless you're having a daytime monochromatic party, they're better suited to a garden boho theme while the more glamorous Chippendale sofa and its matching armchairs and chairs evokes a Palm Beach vibe, not a New York state of mind.

-If your guests are sitting down to dine, you can't go past sophisticated white Tiffany chairs or gold Tiffany chairs if you want to add that Midas touch.
+If your guests are sitting down to dine, you can't go past sophisticated white Tiffany chairs, dramatic black Tiffany chairs or gold Tiffany chairs if you want to add that Midas touch.

 Gold, black and white event decor

 Roll out the black (not red) carpet at your entrance.
 (White carpet is inadvisable to hire as it gets dirty so quickly.)

 Line the aisle with glossy black plinths or white perspex columns and hire our extra-long gold bar cart trolley for drinks.